JenniferByrnes/martha-blog/README.md

 # martha-blog
 A blog and photo site for Martha

-Martha's blog is a multi-page React Application that provides a place for Martha to display photos for her AirBnb and to record blog posts to share.
-It uses the FERN stack with Firebase Firestore, Auth, and Storage
+Martha's blog is a multi-page React Application that provides a place for a single user to display photos for her AirBnb and to record blog posts to share with friends.
+It created using the FERN stack with Firebase Firestore, Auth, and Storage using React, Express, Node, TailwindsCSS.
+I did work through the Brad Travery React class.
+His project was a house-listing-app that used React and Firebase - I did learn from that and adapted that code as I worked on this project.

 ![License](https://img.shields.io/badge/License-MIT-lightblue.svg)